-ISD has had an Enhanced Machine Controller (EMC) project, starting the 1990's and continuing into the 2000's.
+ISD has had an Enhanced Machine Controller (EMC) project, starting in the 1990s and continuing into the 2000s.
 The objective of the EMC project is to build a testbed for evaluating application programming interfaces (APIs) for open-architecture machine controllers.
 The EMC project has built its own machine tool controller, following the RCS architecture.
-The controller [61] and its variants are called "the EMC controllers".
+The controller (Proctor et al. 1995) and its variants are called 'the EMC controllers'.
 EMC controllers have been installed on several machining centres in commercial machine shops.
-The EMC controller incorporates either an NC-program interpreter [48] for programs written in the RS274 language or the ISO 14649 interpreter for programs contained in ISO 14649 STEP Part 21 files.
-Of particular significance in the EMC system is a set of canonical machining commands [62].
-The commands are used by the EMC controller at the interface between either program interpreter and lower level controllers for I/O and trajectory control.
-They can be used to drive 3-axis to 6-axis machining centres.
+The EMC controller incorporates either an NC-program interpreter (Kramer et al. 2000) for programs written in the RS274 language or the ISO 14649 interpreter for programs contained in ISO 14649 STEP Part 21 files.
+Of particular significance in the EMC system is a set of canonical machining commands (Proctor et al. 1996).
+The commands are used by the EMC controller at the interface between either program interpreter and lower-level controllers for I/O and trajectory control.
+They can be used to drive three-axis to six-axis machining centres.
 They have also been used in ISD to drive tool-path drawing systems for both RS274 and ISO 14649.

-Figure 19 Workpiece of the Example 1 in Part 11 of ISO14649 [34]
+Figure 19.
+Workpiece of Example 1 in Part 11 of ISO 14649 (ISO 14649-11 2003).

-ISD has also built a translator that will read FBICS workstation-level data for machining a part - process plan, features, setup, and tooling (all in STEP Part 21 files) - and write an ISO 14649 STEP Part 21 file containing the same plan and other data.
-This is not yet documented.
+ISD has also built a translator that will read FBICS workstation-level data for machining a part-process plan, features, setup, and tooling (all in STEP Part 21 files)-and write an ISO 14649 STEP Part 21 file containing the same plan and other data.
+This has not yet been documented.

-4.5.2 Research Work Carried out at STEP Tools Inc.

-ST-Plan is a STEP-compliant system to integrate CAD with CAPP.
-It creates machine independent CNC control information via a "STEP in, STEP-NC out" approach.
+4.6.2 Research work carried out at STEP Tools Inc. ST-Plan is a STEP-compliant system to integrate CAD with CAPP.
+It creates machine-independent CNC control information via a 'STEP in, STEP-NC out' approach.
 ST-Plan has two major modules, FBMach (Feature-Based Machining) and FBTol (Feature-Based Tolerancing).
-FBMach is used to recognise manufacturing features and allow Workingsteps to be defined for those features, and FBTol is used to define tolerances.
+FBMach is used to recognize manufacturing features and allow Workingsteps to be defined for those features, and FBTol is used to define tolerances.

-FBMach has been developed by Honeywell Federal Manufacturing and Technologies (FM&T)

-[1,9,10].
-It contains a library of machining features and feature recognition algorithms.
+FBMach has been developed by Honeywell Federal Manufacturing and Technologies (FM&T) (Brooks and Wolf 1994, Brooks and Greenway 1995, Albert 2001).
+It contains a library of machining features and feature-recognition algorithms.
 The system creates both surface and volume-based machining features.

-A surface-based machining feature is based on sets of faces on the solid model--the "skin" that represents the shape of a feature.
-A volumetric machining feature is represented by "delta volumes", which are solid bodies showing the shape and amount of material to be removed.
+A surface-based machining feature is based on sets of faces on the solid model-the 'skin' that represents the shape of a feature.
+A volumetric machining feature is represented by 'delta volumes', which are solid bodies showing the shape and amount of material to be removed.
 Tool paths may also be determined by delta volumes in applications for generating CNC routines.